 Difficult and hostile environments

-Remote monitoring of staff, equipment, products, and processes
+Remote monitoring of assets

 Photographs, audio, and video footage can be transmitted wirelessly from distributed and moving staff and equipment, allowing situations to be monitored and recorded remotely.
 The immediacy of sharing information gathered in this way, and the streamlined access to recordings of the information, simplifies tasks and provides new opportunities.
 Some WiFi equipment is better able to handle streaming of high data volumes such as from video footage.
 Moving sources of data that need a continuous connection require particularly sophisticated equipment.